Richmond Hill, Ontario: History

 Growth in Richmond Hill slowed towards the end of the 1970s, with M.L.
 McConaghy Public School closing in 1979 due to dropping enrolment.
 At the same time, Richmond Hill began to make official plans for future land development.
 The first official plan concerned a 700 acre industrial park at Leslie Street and Highway 7 named Beaver Creek.
 A commercial area within the park spread into the hamlet of Dollar.
 The plan was rejected, however, by the Ontario Municipal Board, and Richmond Hill was the first municipality in Ontario to have its official plan rejected outright by the board.
 The whole affair was subject to much controversy in the community, although the town council eventually declined to appeal the decision.

 When the new council convened in 1980, led by new mayor Al Duffy, the town remained without a development plan.
 The council hired civic planner Peter Walker to produce a new official plan.
 By September 1981, the new plan was drafted, with limited development of northern Richmond Hill, industrial development centred in the south-east part of town and commercial centres remaining along Yonge Street.
 The plan was approved in July 1982 by the Ontario Municipal Board.

 A clash over the use of the land in Langstaff, known as the Langstaff Jail Farm erupted in 1982 between Richmond Hill and Toronto, which owned the land.
 The 632 acre plot of land had been acquired by Toronto in 1911, and was unused in 1982.
 Toronto's plans for development clashed with those of Richmond Hill over the balance of industry and residential development, with Richmond Hill favouring more industrial development.

 The rose business left Richmond Hill in June 1982, with the closure of H.J.
 Mills florists.
 Mills died in 1980, leaving the company to his son, but the poor economic conditions, combined with increasing property taxes in the growing city made the business unprofitable.
-A 1984 contest organised by The Liberal had readers submit entries for a new town slogan.
+A 1984 contest organized by The Liberal had readers submit entries for a new town slogan.
 The town council chose three of the submissions which residents then voted on, and "A little north, a little nicer" became Richmond Hill's new town slogan.